zsparal/api-documentation/source/reference/v2/payments-api/overview.rst

 The Payments API is at the heart of the Mollie API.
 It allows you to create and manage *payment intents*.
 This is where most payment implementations start off.

-In its simplest form, setting up a payment requires only three steps: setting up the payment with the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>`, sending the customer to our :doc:`hosted checkout </payments/hosted-checkout>`, and processing the :doc:`webhook </overview/webhooks>` we send once the payment is completed.
+In its simplest form, processing a payment requires only three steps: setting up the payment with the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>`, sending the customer to our :doc:`hosted checkout </payments/hosted-checkout>`, and processing the :doc:`webhook </overview/webhooks>` we send once the payment is completed.